ATTORNEY STEVEN H. ATHERTON

 Obtaining Financing

 Most businesses need some kind of financing to conduct their operations.
 Unfortunately, few small business owners have a good understanding of their options and therefore approach financing haphazardly often securing the resources they need at very high interest rates and with little thought given to cash flow.
 Moreover, they often end up mortgaging their personal as well as business assets when it is not required, eliminating many of the benefits of the corporate form up front.
-Having written many business plans to help clients obtain financing during my early years as a business consultant, I understand how this process works.
+Having written many business plans to help clients obtain financing during his early years as a business consultant, Attorney Atherton understands how this process works.
 Let us help you determine and obtain the type of financing you need for your business.

 The old adage for business success was “LOCATION, LOCATION, LOCATION.”
 In our virtual world that has expanded to include the Internet, media and other forums that did not exist when that adage was coined.
 Whether your property is real or virtual, some form of property is generally at the foundation of most successful businesses.
 Choosing whether to purchase, sell or lease space and how best to accomplish those tasks is often critical to your success every step of the way.
 Understanding the pros and cons of each option with an eye to where you have come from and where you are going is critical.
 Put our experience to work to help you make the best decision for your business’ needs.